 The product roadmap best practices

 The product roadmap is an action plan on paper.
 It is used as a reference point that keeps product team members and everyone else on the same page and helps stay true to the long-term goals while working on short-term tasks.
+Now people more often use alternative online schedule builders.

 - The roadmap should be regularly reviewed and updated whenever necessary.